VivekMuraleedharanGit/Movie-Recomendation-/README.md

 # Movie-Recomendation

-Using Movielens data set to create the recomendation engine tried with Content based filtering method using the title and genre of the movies
+Using Movielens data set to create the recomendation engine Used Content based filtering method using the title and genre of the movies to cluster the movies using K means clustering method